 Stats: 42 mi EV range, 38 mpg, 94 MPGe

-Brand new to the popular RAV line, the 2021 RAV4 Prime is Toyota’s first foray into the plug-in hybrid SUV market.
-At 42 miles a charge, it offers the highest EV range of any plug-in SUV and also includes one of the most powerful electric motors—beating the Toyota Prius by 17 electric miles per charge.
+As a notable member of the popular RAV line, the RAV4 Prime is Toyota’s first foray into the plug-in hybrid SUV market.
+At 42 miles a charge, it offers the highest EV range of any plug-in SUV and also includes one of the most powerful electric motors—beating the much-praised 2023 Toyota Prius by two electric miles per charge.
 Combine that with a 2.5-liter four-cylinder engine for a total output of up to 302 horsepower.
-This means the Prime can reach up to 84 miles per hour on electric power alone.
+This means the Prime can travel at speeds up to 84 miles per hour on electric power alone.

 Not only does this car deliver as a PHEV, but it’s also arguably the best RAV on the market, with bolder styling and quieter running than the standard version.
 Many people will appreciate that the 18.1 kWh lithium-ion battery is mounted under the floor—meaning there’s no loss of interior space for passengers.